 Mud Season Tips: What is mud season?
-It is the time in early to mid-spring when our snowpack is melting or has just melted, and is when our trails here in the Catskills are extra wet.
-We want you to be able to enjoy our trails any time of the year, but we want to make sure you can enjoy mud season’s soggy trails safely and without damaging them or the surrounding environment!
+It is the time in early to mid-spring when snowpack is melting or has just melted, and when trails here in the Catskills are extra wet.
+We want you to be able to enjoy Catskills trails any time of the year, while also being aware of mud season trail conditions.
+With the right gear and knowledge, you can help to protect the trails and the surrounding environment when you go outside.

 As ice and snow melts, you might be tempted to think trails become easier to walk, but a muddy, wet trail forces you to pay attention to where you step.
 First of all, mud-caked boots don’t grip as much, second Catskill rocks are slippery when wet!
 Expect to hike slower than normal and proceed with caution during your hike.